comphy-lab/pyRheo/README.md

 Cite the peer-reviewed publication of pyRheo if you feel the package contributed to your research.
 Miranda-Valdez et al. Digital Discovery, 2025, DOI [https://doi.org/10.1039/D5DD00021A](https://doi.org/10.1039/D5DD00021A)

+Feel free to share any suggestions and feedback!

 **Version 1.0.0: First release of pyRheo**

 **Version 1.0.1: OscillationModel and RotationModel classes were changed to SAOSModel and SteadyShearModel.
 Prompts will show up if a fractional order is close to 0 or 1**